petermekhaeil/petermekhaeil.com/src/posts/shopify-with-nextjs.md

 ---
 title: Improving Shopify page performance using Next.js
 date: 2021-04-13
-description: With Google announcing that rankings are impacted by Core Web Vitals Audit scores, this is a perfect time for a Shopify-based online store to take the lead against their competitors by improving their SEO and their page performance speeds.
+description: Learn about how Shopify-enabled online stores can improve their web page speed performance by moving across to Next.js.
+We will use Core Web Vitals to measure the performance that Next.js provides out of the box.
 tags:
   - performance
 devto: https://dev.to/petermekhaeil/improving-shopify-page-performance-using-next-js-1ihb